PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 The usage of the Territory Builder is driven by a user-interface (UI) wizard.
 You can open the Territory Builder wizard by clicking the "Territory Builder" icon in the main application screen.
 When the process finishes, an "Explorer" window is opened.
 In the Explorer you may see the properties in your new territory, and save it to a file.

-The Territory API is better described in its own manual.
+The Territory API is better described in its own manual at: [https://github.com/hernanmd/Territorial](https://github.com/hernanmd/Territorial)

 ###Creating a new territory